vramana/cherow/README.md

 ```
 ## Tolerant parsing

-Tolerant parsing let you choose to continue parsing without raising an error.
+The tolerant algorithm used by `Cherow` let you continue parsing without raising an error.
+It deviates slightly from both `Esprima` and `Acorn` due to the parsers complexity, and it's
+primarily for early errors, and other errors that are basically valid syntax but just not allowed.
+E.g. Allow use of `return statement` in global scope, or use of `with statement` in strict mode code.

 A top-level errors array containing all "*skipped*" errors will be attached to the root node (*Program*),